Hello and welcome to todays blog. I am Danny Hodgson a master chimney sweep.

 Do airvents cause draughts?

-Modern airvents do not cause draughts, like the vent pictured above when installed correctly they do not cause draught.
+Modern airvents do not cause draughts, like the vent pictured above, when installed correctly, they do not cause draughts.

-In conclusion if you do not fully understand the requirements of ventilation, then you can ask one of us at hodgsons chimney sweeps, follow the guides of section J of building regulations or your local authority.
+In conclusion if you do not fully understand the requirements of ventilation, then you can ask one of us at Hodgsons Chimney Sweeps, follow the guides of section J of building regulations use a HETAS registered installer or HETAS approved chimney sweep.

 If you would a greater understanding on how draught works then you can Learn more here